Adam joined Camden Swiss Cottage as Head Coach in December 2017 moving from the Head Coach role at Team Luton.

-Lead Coach Swiss Fitness Squad and Performance Bronze Assistant Coach
+Lead Coach Swiss Fitness Squad and Performance Bronze/Silver Assistant Coach

 Tom started swimming with Brent Dolphins Swimming Club when he was 7 or 8.
 He moved to Ealing Swimming Club when he was 11 and stayed with them until he was 15.
 Tom's best strokes were breaststroke and freestyle and he competed at Regional and County level.

 Tom began teaching when he was 16 as a volunteer for Brent Dolphins and eventually earned himself a paid position.
 He is now qualified as a Level 2 swimming teacher, coach and fitness instructor.

-Tom is currently our Lead Coach for our Swiss Fitness Squad and an Assistant Lane Coach with the Junior Age Group Squad.
+Tom is currently our Lead Coach for our Swiss Fitness Squad and an Assistant Lane Coach with both the Performance Bronze and Silver Squads.
 He enjoys helping to develop his groups' skills and stroke technique, and aims to create a dedicated and professional attitude among his swimmers which they can carry with them throughout their swimming career.

 Neil Mackenzie Matthews